CommunistMountain/BalanceModFork/checklist.md

 remove external doors on enemies (txt files: 1 on rebel_long, 1 on boss_2 and boss_2_easy, 2 on boss_3 and boss_3_easy)

+consider changing player reactor amounts again (esp. the ones where I reduced for no pilot)

-consider changing reactor amounts (only relevant for plasma storms)
+consider changing enemy reactor amounts (only relevant for plasma storms)

 review weapon cooldowns and projectile speeds? should probably arrive in this order: bomb, flak, missile, ion, crystal, laser, beam